containerbuilding/cbi/README.md

 Note:

-* `metadata/annotations["cbi-gcb/secret"]` needs to be the name of the secret
+* `metadata.annotations["cbi-gcb/secret"]` needs to be set to the name of the secret
-* `metadata/annotations["cbi-gcb/project"]` needs to be the name of the Google Cloud project
+* `metadata.annotations["cbi-gcb/project"]` needs to be set to the name of the Google Cloud project
 * `spec.registry.target` needs to be in the `gcr.io/*` or `*.gcr.io/*` namespace.
 * `spec.registry.push` needs to be `true`
 * `spec.registry.secretRef` must not be set